 The purpose of the course is to help improve participants’ proficiency in basic aquatic skills and the six basic swimming strokes, teach skills and concepts needed to stay safe in and around water, to help themselves or others in an aquatic emergency.

-Prerequisites include participants must be comfortable in chest-deep water, able to put their face in the water, and able to perform strokes that can be recognized as front crawl, breaststroke and back crawl, each for 15 yards.
+Prerequisites include: being comfortable in chest-deep water, putting your face in the water, and being able to perform strokes that can be recognized as front crawl (freestyle) and backstroke, each for 15 yards.